yifei-yao/nbody/README.md

 | Euler Improved               | -27787189.57566320 | 145532564.1920737 | 8832.729469206849 | -29.77710945764749 | -5.541868574965185 | -0.000130693943158 |
 | Ralston4                     | -27857364.17170360 | 145505715.2585099 | 8846.985279501034 | -29.77423945488506 | -5.562197916939682 | -0.000548913841268 |

-Based on the test, the RK4 method seems to be most accurate and is the recommanded method.
+Based on the test, the RK4 method seems to be most accurate and is the recommended method.

 ## To-dos